 NWP Monthly Digest | May 2026

-Admittedly, my grandpa, Paul Burns, served as a Secret Service agent from 1961 to 1982, but I’ve only recently begun to see him through that lens.
-It wasn’t until after he passed, and I learned more about his life, that I truly began to understand the depth of what he had done—and just how proud I am of him.
+My grandfather, Paul Burns, served as a Secret Service agent from 1961 to 1982.
+Only recently have I begun to see him through that lens.
+It wasn’t until after he passed, when I learned more about his life, that I began to understand the weight he carried—and just how proud I am of him.

 Seeing photos of him alongside various presidents now is remarkable.
 He was a man of very few words and never spoke about the presidents he protected or what he accomplished.
 Maybe that was a tenet of the job that became ingrained in him, or maybe it was humility—likely a bit of both.

-He was part of JFK’s primary detail, and from his biography, you get a real sense of how deeply he cared about those he protected—especially in the way he wrote about the aftermath of JFK’s death.
+He was part of JFK’s primary detail, and you get a sense of how deeply he cared about those he protected in his biography, especially when he discusses the aftermath of the assassination.

 On the Conspiracy Theories Around That Day—For Those Interested: